DamonOehlman/talk-html5-storage/files/webstorage.md

 ## Potential Use Cases

+There are many potential use cases for using Web Storage in your web applications and sites:

 - Storing user preferences for a web application client-side.
-- Caching image data for photo galleries or maps, etc.
+- Caching image data for photo galleries or maps, etc (_remember quotas though..._).
 - Implementing intelligent resource loading and caching for scripts / css, etc as an alternative to using [HTML5 offline storage / AppCache](http://dev.w3.org/html5/spec/offline.html).

     This is something I'm planning to [investigate](https://github.com/DamonOehlman/localo).